How to Create a Gmail Account as A Student: Step-By-Step 2026 Guide

 Step 1: Visit the Gmail Website

 Start by opening your favorite web browser—preferably Google Chrome, since it works best with Google services.
-In the search bar, type “Gmail” and click the first result, or simply go straight to mail.google.com.
+In the search bar, type “Gmail” and click the first result, or simply go straight to Gmail account sign up.
 This will take you to the Gmail homepage, where you can begin creating your new account.

 Step 2: Click on “Create Account”